engineering89-final-project/Gatling_Info/README.md

 - a test script is written and then executed

 ## Test Types
-- stress test: the maximum number of users a site can process at one time
+- Stress test: The maximum number of users a site can process at one time
-- load test: how the site behaves under different numbers of users
+- Load test: Technique that verifies whether the application can handle the expected load
-- performance test: same as load test?
+- Performance test: Concerned with evaluating the overall system's performance and collecting metrics such as availability, response time, and stability.
-- penetration test: how the site deals with cyber attacks
+- Penetration test: How the site deals with cyber attacks

 ## Recorder
 - used to quickly generate scenarios - records a simple simulation used to mimic user behaviour